-Lirik Lagu Good for You – Selena Gomez dan Fakta di Baliknya - Pikiran-Rakyat.com
+Lirik Lagu Good For You – Selena Gomez dan Fakta di Baliknya - Pikiran-Rakyat.com

 And syncopate my skin to your heart beating

-‘Cause I just wanna look good for you, good for you, uh-huh
+'Cause I just wanna look good for you, good for you, oh-oh

 Let me show you how proud I am to be yours